fresnostate-library/displaycase/README.md

 Lastly, this online tool is created for the _non-technical_ librarians or users so that they can implement it quickly and without much knowledge of either programming or HTML.
 This tool does not use modern programming practices but rather is an older functional style that allows a person to copy files directly from this repository and have a functional product with a minimal set-up.

+At the bottom of this document are various examples of the DisplayCase in use, so that you can better envision the possibilities.

 ## Technical Requirements

  - <b>Database:</b> Publically-viewable [Google Sheet](https://www.google.com/sheets/about/) for the data backend.